Nikeshchaudhary52494/DSA_Questions/README.md

 # Sorting algorithms:
 1. Selection: Select the miniMum or maxiMum element from the array and swap with the starting index

+# Bit manipulation:
+1. DecimalToBinary: find remainder using num%2 and add to string then num/2.